d12frosted/elpa-mirror/melpa/pg-readme.txt

 This module lets you access the PostgreSQL object-relational DBMS from Emacs, using its socket-level frontend/backend protocol.
 The module is capable of automatic type coercions from a range of SQL types to the equivalent Emacs Lisp type.
-This is a low level API, and won't be useful to end users.

 Supported features: